-Saying grace before a meal, whether you’re the host or guest, and whether you’re doing it in person or via Zoom, can be nerve-wracking.
-Here’s the etiquette of how to say grace amazing well in all situations.
+Saying grace before a meal, whether you’re the host or guest, can be nerve-wracking.
+Here’s help for saying grace amazingly well in all situations.

 Two of the most common fears people share are public speaking and heights.
 I bet if we took a poll, we’d be surprised to find out that for a lot of folks, their third biggest fear is praying out loud, even if it’s around people they know.
 It ties in to the general fear of public speaking, but with praying or saying grace in front of others, there’s an extra added something that makes people feel they’ve got to get it perfect.